Dr Mathew Pugh

 - Claire Shelly (second supervisor, main supervisor David Evans) PhD 2013: Type III subfactors and planar algebras

-My work has revolved around the theory of modular invariant partition functions for integrable statistical mechanical models associated to (rank two) Lie groups and related constructions of braided subfactors or modular tensor categories.
-The theory of alpha induction associates a modular invariant to a braided subfactor.
-Most of my research has focused on braided subfactors associated to the SU(3) modular invariants, although more recently I have focused on modular invariants for other rank two Lie groups, namely Sp(2), SO(5) and G2.
+Most of my mathematics research has revolved around the theory of modular invariant partition functions for integrable statistical mechanical models associated to Lie groups and related constructions of braided subfactors or modular tensor categories.
+My early research focused on braided subfactors associated to the SU(3) modular invariants, although more recently I have focused on modular invariants for other rank two Lie groups, namely Sp(2), SO(5) and G2, and also non-connected groups such as the rank one Lie group SO(3).

-In particular I have studied various invariants associated with these SU(3) braided subfactors.
-This included the computation of Ocneanu cells for the representation graphs which label the modular invariants, which we call the SU(3) ADE graphs.
-This led to the realisation of the SU(3) modular invariants by braided subfactors.
-Another direction was the formulation of A2-planar algebras which captured the structure contained in the subfactor double complex associated to the SU(3) ADE graphs and a description of certain modules over these A2-planar algebras.
-I have studied spectral measures for the SU(3) ADE graphs.
-In another direction I have constructed the Jacobi algebras, or almost Calabi-Yau algebras, associated to these SU(3) ADE graphs, and determined certain homological invariants of these algebras.
+In particular, I have studied various invariants associated with these braided subfactors.
+This includes the computation of cell systems for the representation graphs (also called nimreps) which label the modular invariants, and the realisation of modular invariants by braided subfactors.
+I have studied spectral measures for the nimrep graphs.
+And in another direction I have constructed the higher preprojective algebras or corresponding Jacobi algebras associated to these nimreps, including certain homological invariants of these algebras.

 - LMS-WIMCS Workshop on Cluster Algebras and Preprojective Algebras, Cardiff, 17–18 October 2014